• Skip to main content

 kneaded dough in a bowl.

-Then use your hands to knead the dough for full 10 minutes on a lightly floured surface.
+Then use your hands to knead the dough for a full 10 minutes on a lightly floured surface.
 Keep a timer.
 You may add about 1 to 2 teaspoon of flour while kneading if it gets sticky.

 greased dough in a greased bowl.